ygorelik/ydk-gen/sdk/go/README.md

 Environment variables:
 YDKGEN_HOME         specifies location of ydk-gen git repository;
-                    if not set, /Users/ygorelik/ydk-gen is assumed PYTHON_VENV         specifies location of python virtual environment;
+                    if not set, $HOME/ydk-gen is assumed PYTHON_VENV         specifies location of python virtual environment;
-                    if not set, /Users/ygorelik/venv is assumed GOROOT              specifies installation directory of go software;
+                    if not set, $HOME/venv is assumed GOROOT              specifies installation directory of go software;
-                    if not set, /usr/local/go is assumed GOPATH              specifies location of golang directory;
+                    if not set, /usr/local/go is assumed GOPATH              specifies location of go source directory;
-                    if not set, /Users/ygorelik/go is assumed C_INCLUDE_PATH      location of C include files;
+                    if not set, $HOME/go is assumed C_INCLUDE_PATH      location of C include files;
                     if not set, /usr/local/include is assumed CPLUS_INCLUDE_PATH  location of C++ include files;